shoui520/shoui520.github.io/docs/mobile-reading.md

 4. Then go to the Google Play Store, find Edge Canary and in the 3 dots in top-right corner, turn off "Enable auto-update".

 ### Set up Edge Canary
+Launch Edge Canary.
 In the out of box experience, tap "Not Now" to everything.
 ??? info "Recommended Settings for Edge"
     1. In the New Tab page, tap the settings icon in the top-right corner.
 Disable everything here.
 Keep Shortcuts if you find them useful.
     2. Open the settings page by tapping the three-lines icon and then "Settings".